Petrol stations in Cyprus

 So if you are planning such a trip, be sure you have enough fuel to get you there and back.
 If you make a wrong turn, although the distance may not look far on the map, it can take you some time to find your way back to civilization.

-Most petrol stations are closed for attendant service on Tuesday and Sunday.
+Most petrol stations are closed for attendant service at night and on Tuesday and Sunday.

-This is not usually a problem though, as many have machines that accept bank notes, major credit and debit cards and therefore operate 24 hours.
-The cash machines have instructions in Greek and English.
+This is not usually a problem though as there are machines that accept bank notes, major credit and debit cards and therefore operate 24 hours.
+The cash/card machines have instructions in Greek and English.

 Petrol is unleaded